priscapiccirilli/VOLIMET/README.md

 This folder contains:
 - The guidelines for properly aligning English verb-objects to their respective German and French translations.
-- The guidelines for judging whether phrases in the target languages are figurative or literal.
+- The guidelines provided to expert annotators for judging whether phrases in the target languages are figurative or literal.

 ### Citation